Get

 Unfortunately, dental hygiene is one of the most overlooked aspects of dog care, leading to periodontal disease being one of the most common diseases in dogs today.
 This is mostly due to a lack of awareness, but luckily, more and more dog owners are taking dental health in their pets far more seriously.
 While technique and frequency of brushing are certainly important, having the right tool for the job is essential too.

-Toothbrushes made for humans will not work as well on your dog’s teeth as specially made brushes, and so using a purpose-made brush is essential.
+Toothbrushes made for humans will not work as well on your dog’s teeth as specially-made brushes, and so using a purpose-made brush is essential.
 There are a ton of pet toothbrushes flooding the market today, and while this is great, it can make choosing the right one difficult for pet parents.
 Let’s look at some of the factors to consider when purchasing a toothbrush for your pooch:

 Size

 In general, pet toothbrushes are a lot longer than human toothbrushes, and for good reason.
-Dogs cannot brush their own teeth, so you’ll need to do it for them!
+Dogs cannot brush their teeth, so you’ll need to do it for them!
 Having a long handle makes this far easier, as you can effortlessly reach and access all their teeth.
 The brush head also needs to be catered toward a canine mouth, with bristles that are not too hard, long, or big.
-Many dog toothbrushes today come with dual-heads, with a smaller brush on one side and a larger one on the other.
+Many dog toothbrushes today come with dual heads, with a smaller brush on one side and a larger one on the other.

 Design